pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 The result of the call to {{< pulumi-apply >}} is a new Output<T>, meaning the `url` variable is now of type Output.
 This variable will wait for the new value to be returned from the {{< pulumi-apply >}} function, and any [dependencies](/docs) of the original output (i.e. the `public DNS` property of the `server` resource) are also kept in the resulting Output<T>.

 {{< notes type="info" >}}
-During some program executions, {{< pulumi-apply >}} doesn’t run.
-For example, it won’t run during a preview, when resource output values may be unknown.
-Therefore, you should avoid side-effects within the callbacks.
-For this reason, you should not allocate new resources inside of your callbacks either, as it could lead to `pulumi preview` being wrong.
+During some program executions, {{< pulumi-apply >}} does not run.
+For example, it won’t run during `pulumi preview` when resource output values may be unknown.
+Therefore, you should avoid side-effects within the callbacks, such as allocating new resources within `apply`, as it could lead to `pulumi preview` being wrong.
 {{< /notes >}}